 Biking, Hiking, and Horseback Riding

 Designated as a National Recreation Trail in 1981, Round Mountain Trail (Summit Adventure Trail) is actually the final trail that completes the Round Mountain Trail System.
 It’s preceded by an easy Foothills Interpretive Nature Trail to get you going and ready before a steep and strenuous but worthy climb up to the mighty and broad summit of Sheep Mountain.

 Round Mountain Trail System begins at the trailhead at Big Thompson Canyon Parking Lot.
 Around a quarter-mile off the trailhead, the Foothills Nature Trail splits.
 To continue on the nature walk, turn right.
 To access Round Mountain National Recreation Trail, turn left- it is a long steady climb with an average grade of 8%.

 Continuing to Round Mountain NRT, you will pass through a steep fire trail for a hundred yards until it evens out in a singletrack trail along the sides of Sheep Mountain.
 Hang on for the next two miles as the trail becomes even more steep and technical.
 Get ready to pass through tight switchbacks and along big rocks and scree fields.

 Just before the fourth mile, the trail becomes steep again- the steepest on the hike actually.
-Tackle on some close switchbacks in a completely exposed area for less than a half mile, until you reach the huge rock cairn on the summit of Sheep Mountain.
-To go back the trailhead, retrace your steps back with a welcoming and pleasant descent.
+Tackle on some close switchbacks in a completely exposed area for less than a half-mile, until you reach the huge rock cairn on the summit of Sheep Mountain.
+To go back to the trailhead, retrace your steps back with a welcoming and pleasant descent.